anymscape/babyloninnode/README.md

 .
 It provides a very good baseline Node.js template for node/babylon.js server, if you need one.

 ## Result:
-3D (and VR) in Node.js, thanks to BabylonJS: http://babylonjs.com/ and Blender: https://www.blender.org/
+3D (and VR) in Node.js, thanks to Blender: https://www.blender.org/ and BabylonJS: http://babylonjs.com/.

 License MIT.